Passer au contenu

 Aérospatial

-• SLM: Rocket engine components, satellite brackets
+• GDT: Rocket engine components, satellite brackets

 • DMLS: Turbine blades, fuel nozzles